 Arrange a Private Tour

-If you don’t want to build your own self-guided wine tour to the wine areas of Bordeaux, I suggest booking a private wine tour through B for Bordeaux, a wine tour company that is very knowledgeable and works closely with the wineries to ensure your visit is great.
+If you don’t want to build your own self-guided wine tour to the wine areas of Bordeaux, I suggest booking a private wine tour through B for Bordeaux, a wine tour company run by Berit Simonsen, who is very knowledgeable and works closely with the wineries to ensure your visit is great.

 Here’s a recent customer review: “We considered a few options for a day tour of the Medoc but chose Berit on the basis of her great communication, responsiveness, reasonable rate and her flexibility in meeting our requirements.
 Our expectations were fully met, even exceeded.”

-Check out their offerings here and be sure to tell them Savored Journeys sent you.
+Check out the offerings here and be sure to tell her that Savored Journeys sent you.

 ⇒ Spending more time in the Bordeaux area?
 Check out our one-week itinerary for Bordeaux.